Titanic director Cameron backs bid for 5,500 items from ship

 The objects include a section of the ship's hull and a bronze cherub decoration from the ship's grand staircase.
 They were recovered from the wreck site during seven deep sea expeditions between 1987 and 2004.

 The bid for the artifacts comes from the Royal Museums Greenwich, National Museums Northern Ireland, Titanic Belfast and Titanic Foundation Limited.
-The National Geographic Society has pledge $500,000 to help fund the project.
+The National Geographic Society has pledge $500,000 to help fund the project — both Cameron and Ballard are National Geographic Explorers in Residence.

 The bid was announced at Titanic Belfast at the location where the ship was designed, built and launched.